Skip to content

 E:\data\java\corba\sql>j:\jdk12\bin\java clientSQL localhost 1000 srvSQL sun.jdbc.odbc.JdbcOdbcDriver jdbc:odbc:articles null null ,

---> Connecting to CORBA server...
+--> Connection to server CORBA in progress...

-<-- 200 Connection successful
+<-- 200 Successful connection

-<-- 101 bike,31,8
+<-- 101 bicycle,31,8

-<-- 101 bow,9,8
+<-- 101 arc,9,8

-<-- 101 canoe,7,7
+<-- 101 canoeing,7,7

 <-- 101 rifle,9,8

-<-- 101 water skis,13,8
+<-- 101 water skis,13.8

-<-- 101 decathlon,3,13,9
+<-- 101 test3,13,9

 <-- 101 sperm whale,6,6